All Episodes

 Quite different circumstance.

-And he didn't even want that report released, and that was the law at the time, the independent counsel law.
+And that was the law at the time, the independent counsel law.

-Well, like that's gonna deter Barr.
+Well, like that's going to deter Barr.

 So they're trying to destroy him first.

-Because if they did, they'd be looking into all of those issues as it involves their friend Hillary Clinton.
+Because if they did, they'd be looking into all of those issues as it involves their friend, Hillary Clinton.

 This is selective moral outrage again.